-"(C) SENSITIVE INFORMATION.-Subparagraph (B)(iii) may be modified or waived for security rea-
+"(C) SENSITIVE INFORMATION.-Subparagraph (B)(iii) may be modified or waived for security reasons, or to protect classified, sensitive, or private information contained in an assessment.

-"(D) COPY TO DIRECTOR .- Agencies shall provide the Director with a copy of the privacy impact assessment for each system for which funding is requested.
+"(D) COPY TO DIRECTOR.-Agencies shall provide the Director with a copy of the privacy impact assessment for each system for which funding is requested.

-(2) CONTENTS OF A PRIVACY IMPACT ASSESSMENT.
+"(2) CONTENTS OF A PRIVACY IMPACT ASSESSMENT.-